wencywww/Ext.ux.button.DateRangePicker/Readme.md

 **List of Changes**

+  * **2019-10-10**, added e preview picture to the repository, changed Sencha Fiddle's ExtJS version to be 7.0.0.151 by default
   * **2017-05-18**, renamed picker's getValue() to getPickerValue() to work with 6.2/6.5
   * **2015-11-12**, added 'requires' config for including Ext.picker.Date & Ext.form.field.Time if needed
   * **2015-11-12**, added support for binding two datefield components to the picker and automatically set their values upon picker change